scipp/scipp/doc/beamline_completion.md

 ### Activity 1 - Functional wrappers to Dataset for Geometry

-Need to provide classes `ComponentInfo` and `Shape` that wrap `Dataset`.
-These classes should point to a `Dataset` containing all required information.
+Need to provide a `ComponentInfo` like class that wrap `Dataset` (`ComponentTreeView` as suggested name).
+These class should point to a `Dataset` containing all required information.

-Note that the on-the-fly `Shape` requirement is new to Mantid, and would take some time to figure out and optimise.
-Much of the functionality can probably be ported from `NexusGeometryParser`
+Desirable eventual goals for `Dataset` include storing `Shape` in OFF-like `variable` arrays with on-the-fly interpretation.
+This would take some time to figure out and optimise and would break compatibility across Mantid.
+Thefore this is not the desired rollout approach. `Dataset` will support a `variable` of type `Geometry::IObject` as the initial aim.

 ### Activity 2 - Saving Loading

-As described above, no need to preserve compatibility with existing intermediate formats as far as the total `Dataset` is concerned.
-Time would need to be invested to trial and optimise these.
-Requirements for end-users should also be considered, for example if `Dataset` libraries are used outside of Mantid.
-Note that `Saving` and `Loading` and format specifics must not be mixed into the `Dataset` library.
-All information, including shape could be preserved via a generic load/save for Dataset.
+There are no special requirements for loading and saving for `Geometry` of `Dataset` above general `Dataset` that are not already under consideration as part of he the wider Nexus Geometry initiative.
+There is already a need to save Instrument Geometry out to the new-style nexus format.

 ### Activity 3 - Serialization/De-serialization NexusGeometry